User Guide Cancel

 To synchronize changes to layers by assigning one layer’s transformations to another layer, use parenting.
 After a layer is made a parent to another layer, the other layer is called the child layer.
 When you assign a parent, the transform properties of the child layer become relative to the parent layer instead of to the composition.
 For example, if a parent layer moves 5 pixels to the right of its starting position, then the child layer also moves 5 pixels to the right of its position.
 Parenting is similar to grouping; transformations made to the group are relative to the anchor point of the parent.

-Parenting affects all transform properties except Opacity: Position, Scale, Rotation, and (for 3D layers) Orientation.
+Parenting affects all transform properties such as Position, Scale, Rotation, and Orientation (for 3D layers), but not Opacity.

-When parenting layers, helpful text describing alternate parenting behaviors is displayed on the layer bar below the mouse position and in the Info panel.
+When parenting layers, helpful text describing alternate parenting behaviors is displayed on the layer bar below the cursor position and in the Info panel.

 A layer can have only one parent, but a layer can be a parent to any number of layers in the same composition.